donvoorhies/oap/README.md

 This plugin will work right out of the box - almost...

 For now, you're going to have get hold of the "Above The Fold" Critical Path CSS, and insert the generated string into the code in file, OAP_plugin.php.
-You can find the "Above The Fold" Critical Path CSS-string by using Jonas Sebastian Ohlsson's generator at:
+You can find the "Above The Fold" Critical Path CSS-string by using - for example -Jonas Sebastian Ohlsson's generator at:

 https://jonassebastianohlsson.com/criticalpathcssgenerator/

-Follow the instructions here, and copy and paste the generated string into the file (OAP_plugin.php; line 303 - or thereabouts) between the marked "style"-tags (look for these, along with the identifiying comment:
+Follow the instructions here, and copy and paste the generated string into the file (OAP_plugin.php; now on line 12(!) - or thereabouts); look for the following code-string, along with the identifiying comment:
-"/* INSERT GENERATED "ABOVE THE FOLD" CRITICAL PATH CSS-STRING HERE - EITHER UNDER THIS LINE OR BY REPLACING THIS LINE WITH THE GENERATED STRING...! */
-");
+$CSS_ATF_string='/*(REMOVE THIS STRING BY PASTING THE GENERATED ABOVE-THE-FOLD CSS HERE IN BETWEEN THE APOSTROPHES)*/';
 you can use your webhost's editor to perform this operation.

+Furthermore you'lle have to do similar for now in connenction by inserting the Google Analytics v.4 Measurement ID (as for the Google Tag Manager Workspace ID, too).

 Planned/"Wish-list":